 Right behind the conference center is the trailhead for the Gorman Spring Trail (.5 mi).
-Cross the footbridge and walk along the spring fed creek through what I felt like was the prettiest park of my day.
+Cross the footbridge and walk along the spring-fed creek through what I felt was the prettiest part of my day.

-The clear rushing water through the trees, the leaves falling down, the armadillos foraging for food in the dirt, the warning sign for mountain lions that live at the park….
+The clear rushing water through the trees, the leaves falling, the armadillos foraging for food in the dirt, the warning sign for mountain lions that live at the park…

 All quite nature-y!

 Stop and take it all in-it is picturesque indeed and a great way to end the day out on the trail.

 The creek is the home for ‘one of the purest strains of Guadalupe Bass’, but alas, you cannot fish on the creek, so leave the fish and take the memories.

 Other trails to visit:

 The other trails I’d like to hike on my next visit would be the Spicewood Springs Trail (1.3 mi.), and the full Lemons Ridge Pass (4.9 mi.).
 I feel like each would showcase some of the best aspects of this park with one being the water, and the other being the hill country respectively.